-26. We are committed to avoiding duplication of audit effort and ensuring an efficient use of the Partnership's total audit resource.
+31. We are committed to avoiding duplication of audit effort and ensuring an efficient use of the Partnership's total audit resource.
 The Partnership's internal audit function is provided by the City of Edinburgh Council's internal audit team.
-We will consider the findings of the work of internal audit within our audit process and look to minimise duplication of effort, to ensure the total audit resource to the Partnership are used efficiently and effectively.
+We will consider the findings of the work of internal audit during our audit and look to minimise duplication of effort, to ensure the total audit resource to the Partnership are used efficiently and effectively.

-Service Organisations
+Service organisations

-27. The Partnership utilises a number of the constituent local authorities to provide services including financial ledger, legal and human resources.
-Where the systems may have a material impact on the financial statement we will work with these authorities to understand the controls in place at the service organisation.
+32. The Partnership utilises a number of the constituent local authorities to provide services including financial ledger, payroll and human resources services.
+Where the systems may have a material impact on the financial statements we will work with these authorities to understand the controls in place at the service organisation.

-4 Annual accounts
+4. Annual accounts